 Are big brands evolving to support our teens?

 Teenagers!
-We were all one once, times have changed a lot since I was teen in the 90s – our kids are growing up in a different world of social media and technology.
-The big brands now have to do something extra to keep up with the consumer market and the teen market is something they are keen to concentrate on.
+We all were once, times have changed a lot since I was teen in the 90s – our kids are growing up in a different world of social media and technology.
+The big brands now have to do something extra to keep up with the consumer market, and the teen market is something they are keen to concentrate on.

 Advertising to a group of teenagers is essential.
-Our teens have different shopping techniques compared to us parents.
+Our teens have different shopping techniques compared to our parents.
 Our kids have grown up with the internet being influenced by YouTubers, Instagram and various other social networks.
-So what are brands doing to become more teen friendly?
+So what are brands doing to become more teen-friendly?

-Skincare can be a problem and a bugbear for many teenagers, but there are a few brands that generation after generation head back to.
-Clearasil is one of those brands that I used as a teen and their products are still the go-to name for acne, greasy skin and spots.
+Skincare can be a problem and a bugbear for many teenagers, but a few brands that generation after generation head back to.
+Clearasil is one of those brands that I used as a teen, and their products are still the go-to name for acne, greasy skin and spots.

-A recent Google study of 13-17-year-olds put the crispy snack Doritos higher than the likes of Apple and even Instagram in terms of coolness.
+A recent Google study of 13-17-year-olds put the crispy snack Doritos higher than Apple and even Instagram in terms of coolness.
 So how are they reaching out to support teens?

 Doritos cleverly thought hard and showed support for a world concern that teenagers value, without claiming to be the entire solution.

 Some girls start their periods at a very young age which can be quite overwhelming and even embarrassing.
 Lil-Lets have created their own teen range which is perfect for breaking the stigma around periods.

 They’ve combined pretty packaging with pastel colours creating period starter kits with age in mind, making sure that the designs appeal to young girls and teens.
 The discreet design helps to put across the idea that periods don’t have to be scary and allow young girls to carry products around without feeling embarrassed.
 When it comes to the Lil-Lets teens’ pads, they have made them smaller and narrower to fit a young ladies body.
 They are also just as absorbent as adult products and are comfortable to wear.